-Chicago mob boss John "No Nose" DiFronzo dead at 89
+Chicago mob boss John 'No Nose' DiFronzo dead at 89

-CHICAGO (WLS) --The leader of the Chicago Outfit for more than a decade, notorious for his nickname and his cagey demeanor, died on Sunday-the ABC7
+CHICAGO (WLS) --The leader of the Outfit for more than a decade, notorious for his nickname and his cagey demeanor, died on Sunday-the ABC7 I-Team has learned.

 John "No Nose" DiFronzo was 89 years old.
-He had Alzheimer's disease, according to noted Chicago attorney Joe "the Shark" Lopez who counts Outfit leaders as clients.
+He had Alzheimer's disease, according to noted Chicago attorney Joe "the Shark" Lopez who counts mob leaders as clients.
+"I knew that he was extremely ill and I thought that the ending was going to come and it finally did" Lopez told the I-Team during an interview on Tuesday.

 DiFronzo was awarded the mob moniker "No Nose" early in his career when part of his schnoz was sliced off as he jumped through the plate glass window of a Michigan Ave. clothing store window to escape after a burglary.
-That incident in 1949 left DiFronzo with a mangled snout.
+That incident in 1949 happened in the middle of a gun battle with police and left DiFronzo with a mangled snout.

 Eventually plastic surgery restored the mobster's nose, but the nickname stuck.
 Sometimes he was also called "Johnny Bananas" by associates.